cieslarmichal/show-sync/README.md

-# 10x Series Matcher
+# ShowSync

 ## Project Description

-10x Series Matcher helps groups pick a TV series to watch together.
+ShowSync helps groups pick a TV series to watch together.
 It uses everyone's favorite series to recommend a perfect match, ending the endless scrolling and debates.

 ## Table of Contents